Collection of Patient Information

 - The management of our practice;

-- Quality assurance, practice accreditation, research and complaint handling;
+- Quality assurance, practice accreditation and complaint handling;

 - To meet our obligations of notification to our medical defence organisations or insurers;

-- To prevent or lessen a serious threat to an individual’s life, health or safety;
+- To prevent or lessen a serious threat to an individual’s life, health or safety where it is unreasonable or impracticable to obtain your consent;

 Other Medical Providers’ Access to Your Medical Records